eclipse-researchlabs/brain-iot-tutorials/_tutorial/05-quickstart.md

 We have currently only installed the `sensor`.

-We will show that when the sensor is activated, the BMS will detect the unhandled event for the `controller` and automatically install the appropriate behaviour from its marketplace.
+We will show that when the sensor is activated, the BMS will detect the unhandled event for the `controller` and automatically install the appropriate behaviour from the marketplace.

-Similarly, when the `controller` sends an event to the `light`, the BMS will automatically install the `light` behaviour from its marketplace.
+Similarly, when the `controller` sends an event to the `light`, the BMS will automatically install the `light` behaviour from the marketplace.

 ### Trigger Example Sensor